 Mindfulness, or a state of active attention on the present, has come to the forefront in recent years as a core component in mental health.
 It can help you focus on the here and now, form memories, and slow down your thought processes.
 According to Psychology Today, mindfulness can help even during your busiest moments.
 Consider enrolling for the next start date of our new online course, The Mindful Semester to explore techniques for managing stress and cultivating self-awareness.

 - Eat right and exercise

 We know this one’s easier said than done, but the basic components of healthy living have a significant impact on physical and mental health.
-Meal planning and setting scheduled gym time can be great ways to get into a routine.
+Meal planning and setting scheduled time to exercise can be great ways to get into a routine.

 Getting enough sleep has serious benefits, from reduced stress levels to a healthier body.
 But when you’re juggling work, school and family, how can you reliably get the recommended 7-9 hours a night?
 Follow these tips for getting a good night’s sleep.

-It may be hard to remember with so much to do, but it’s important to set aside time to spend with friends, whether it’s for a movie night or just grabbing a cup of coffee.
+It may be hard to remember with so much to do, but it’s important to set aside time to spend responsibly with friends.

 - Set realistic goals